larhauga/cpp_blackjack/rapport.md

  - No deconstructor to free memory from e.g gamblers strategies

 ### Known bugs
- - Memory leakage from vector of cards when pased to blackjackState.
+~~- Memory leakage from vector of cards when pased to blackjackState.~~
  - Memory leakage of x gamblers after initalization, especialy because of the strategy pointer vector in gambler (No deconstructor available)
  - Not possible to bet more than 1000 cash at the moment.
 This has been not been a priority to implement (its actually a no-brainer)
     - If the player uses all his cash, then he has lost and have to start the game anew